vmpires/vmpires/README.md

 ### Welcome! 👋

-:rocket: My name is Victor, and I'm a software engineer from São Paulo/SP.
+:rocket: My name is Victor, and I'm a software engineer based on greater São Paulo area.

 :earth_americas: I'm currently working at Fetchly Labs with Ruby On Rails and NextJS.